-Additional Proposed New Options Α. One-year GPA ≥ 3.00 В. 2 dual enrollment or dual credit courses: grade of C or better.
-One course must be Math, one course must be ELA, Science, or Social Studies C. 2 AP or IB assessments: Score 3 or better on AP, 4 or better on IB.
-At least one of these assessments must be Math, one must be ELA, Science, or Social Studies D. Meet the CCR Benchmark on SAT, PSAT, or ACT E. Score At Target on Math and ELA DLM Alternate Assessments.
-(For students with the most significant cognitive disabilities) F. Earn Silver or better on the ACT WorkKeys G. Earn an Industry-Recognized Credential H. Complete the high school level of a registered apprenticeship L· Earn a score of 50 or better on ASVAB
+Additional Proposed New Options

+- One-year GPA ≥ 3.00

+- B. 2 dual enrollment or dual credit courses: grade of C or better.
+One course must be Math, one course must be ELA, Science, or Social Studies

+- C. 2 AP or IB assessments: Score 3 or better on AP, 4 or better on IB.
+At least one of these courses must be a Math course.

+- D. Meet the CCR Benchmark on SAT or ACT

+- E. Score At Target on Math and ELA DLM Alternate Assessments.
+(For students with the most significant cognitive disabilities)

+- Earn Silver or better on the ACT WorkKeys

+- Earn an Industry-Recognized Credential

+- Complete the high school level of a registered apprenticeship

+- Earn a score of 50 or better on ASVAB